realm/realm-java/README.md

 Dependencies
 ------------

 The TightDB core library must have been installed (see README in the root location of this package).

-### Ubuntu 12.04
+### Ubuntu 10.04, 12.04

     #   Build essentials:
     sudo apt-get install build-essential
-    #   Java:
+    #   Java (replace '7' with '6' on Ubuntu 10.04):
     sudo apt-get install openjdk-7-jre openjdk-7-jdk
     #   For building the JNI library if TIGHTDB_ENABLE_MEM_USAGE is specified:
     sudo apt-get install libproc-dev

     #   Dependencies for building the java library:
     sudo apt-get install libcommons-io-java
     sudo apt-get install libcommons-lang-java
     sudo apt-get install libfreemarker-java

     #   Dependencies for test suite (only required if you want to run TightDB testsuite):
     sudo apt-get install testng
     sudo apt-get install ant